Have you heard about Ibogaine?

 What is ibogaine, how is it different from other substance disorder treatment modalities, and why should Vermont legalize its research and use?

-Tabernanthe Iboga, the plant that ibogaine comes from, is considered sacred in Gabon and Cameroon, where it grows.
-In the West, ibogaine has gained a reputation for its ability to treat opioid and other substance use disorders.
+Iboga, the plant that ibogaine comes from, is considered sacred in Gabon and Cameroon, where it grows.
+In the West, it has gained a reputation for its ability to treat opioid and other substance use disorders.

-Ibogaine is not a maintenance drug like methadone or buprenorphine.
+Ibogaine is not a maintenance drug like Suboxone or Methadone.
 Ideally, it is administered in a setting with medical support, after proper screening.
 It provides a relatively painless detoxification over a period of 36 to 48 hours.
 It gives a person a fresh start, reducing cravings and giving insight into past choices.
-Mental remodelling is essential for overcoming harmful habits, yet due to scientifically outdated opinions on the use of psychoactive compounds, ibogaine has had a hard time getting approved for use in the United States.
-We'd like to change that, starting here in Vermont.
+Mental remodelling is essential for overcoming harmful habits, yet due to scientifically-dated opinions on the use of psychoactive compounds, ibogaine has had a hard time getting approved for use in the United States.
+We’d like to change that, starting here in Vermont.

-Thanks to Reps.
-Paul Dame (sponsor) and Joseph Troiano (co-sponsor), Vermont House bill H.387 was introduced.
-This bill would create a pilot program in Vermont for using ibogaine to treat substance use disorders.
-The bill was modeled on the medical marijuana dispensaries bill, and needed some changes to better reflect best practices for ibogaine treatment, but it was an important first step towards giving Vermont "another tool in the toolbox" for treating substance use disorders.
+In 2016 Reps.
+Paul Dame (sponsor) and Joseph Troiano (co-sponsor), introduced Vermont House bill H.387.
+This bill would have created a pilot program in Vermont for using ibogaine to treat substance use disorders.
+The bill was modeled on the medical marijuana dispensaries bill, so it needs a few tweaks to better reflect best practices for ibogaine treatment, but it was an important first step towards giving Vermont “another tool in the toolbox” for treating substance use disorders.

 Why should Vermont lead the way?

 In January of 2014, Governor Shumlin devoted his entire State of the State speech to the heroin problem in Vermont.
 He has pledged to work hard to address the problems that substance use disorders cause.
 He recognizes that treatment can be a better solution than prison, but also that treatment should be voluntary.